Why Fiber Cement Cladding?

 What is Powder Coating?

 Powder coating is a type of coating that is applied as a free-flowing, dry powder.
 The main difference between a conventional liquid paint and a powder coating is that the powder coating does not require a solvent to keep the binder and filler parts in a liquid suspension form.
 The coating is typically applied electrostatically and is then cured under heat to allow it to flow and form a "skin".
 The powder may be a thermoplastic or a thermoset polymer.
 It is usually used to create a hard finish that is tougher than conventional paint.
 Powder coating is mainly used for coating of metals, such as household appliances, aluminum extrusions, and automobile bodies.
+However, it is also used in construction materials, such as fiber cement and glass fiber reinforced concrete.
 Newer technologies allow other materials, such as high-density fiber cement board,, to be powder coated using different methods.

 How To Determine the Correct Insulation?